Amiga Development 101

 Imagine a bustling city where everyone has a job.
 The mail carrier brings letters (data), the traffic cop (Track Follower) guides vehicles (services), and everyone communicates to ensure the city runs smoothly.
 Similarly, in the Amiga ecosystem:

-• The OAK service streams visual and IMU data.
+- The OAK sub-service streams visual and IMU data.

 All these services run on the powerful Brain, allowing for efficient and concurrent operations.